-- I The main and the longer-term refinancing operations are executed in accordance with the Eurosystem's pre-announced tender operations calendar (see also Section 5.1.2), which can be found on the ECB's website (www.ecb.int); see also the Eurosystem websites (Annex 5). - 2 The maturity of the main and the longer-term refinancing operations may occasionally vary depending on, inter alia, bank holidays in Member States. - 3 Furthermore, the Eurosystem may occasionally conduct a main refinancing operation with a different maturity (e.g. one week), in parallel with the regular main refinancing operations.
-For instance, this could be done to reduce the difference between the volumes of the two outstanding main refinancing operations. - 4 See footnote I above. - 5 See footnote 2 above.
+- they can take the form of liquidity-providing or liquidity-absorbing operations; - their frequency is not standardised; - 1 The main and the longer-term refinancing operations are executed in accordance with the Eurosystem's pre-announced tender operations calendar (see also Section 5.1.2), which can be found on the ECB's website (www.ecb.int), as well as on the Eurosystem websites (see Annex 5). - 2 The maturity of the main and the longer-term refinancing operations may occasionally vary depending on, inter alia, bank holidays in Member States. - 3 See footnote 1 above. - 4 See footnote 2 above.

-- they can take the form of liquidity-providing or liquidity-absorbing operations; - their frequency is not standardised; - their maturity is not standardised; - liquidity-providing fine-tuning reverse transactions are normally executed through quick tenders, although the possibility of using bilateral procedures is not excluded (see Chapter 5); - liquidity-absorbing fine-tuning reverse transactions are executed, as a rule, through bilateral procedures (as specified in Section 5.2); - these operations are normally executed in a decentralised manner by the national central banks (the Governing Council of the ECB will decide whether, under exceptional circumstances, bilateral fine-tuning reverse operations may be executed by the ECB); - the Eurosystem may select, according to the criteria specified in Section 2.2, a limited number of counterparties to participate in fine-tuning reverse operations; and - both tier one and tier two assets (as specified in Chapter 6) are eligible as underlying assets for fine-tuning reverse operations.
+- their maturity is not standardised; - liquidity-providing fine-tuning reverse transactions are normally executed through quick tenders, although the possibility of using bilateral procedures is not excluded (see Chapter 5); - liquidity-absorbing fine-tuning reverse transactions are executed, as a rule, through bilateral procedures (as specified in Section 5.2); - these operations are normally executed in a decentralised manner by the national central banks (the Governing Council of the ECB can decide whether, under exceptional circumstances, bilateral fine-tuning reverse operations may be executed by the ECB); - the Eurosystem may select, according to the criteria specified in Section 2.2, a limited number of counterparties to participate in fine-tuning reverse operations; and - both tier one and tier two assets (as specified in Chapter 6) are eligible as underlying assets for fine-tuning reverse operations.

-3.1.5 Structural reverse operations
+3.1.5 STRUCTURAL REVERSE OPERATIONS

 The Eurosystem may execute structural operations in the form of reverse open market transactions aimed at adjusting the structural position of the Eurosystem vis-à-vis the financial sector.

 The operational features of these operations can be summarised as follows:

-- · they are liquidity-providing operations; - their frequency can be regular or non-regular;
+- they are liquidity-providing operations; - their frequency can be regular or non-regular; - their maturity is not standardised a priori; - they are executed through standard tenders (as specified in Section 5.1);

-- their maturity is not standardised a priori; - they are executed through standard tenders (as specified in Section 5.1); - they are executed in a decentralised manner by the national central banks; - all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit tender bids for structural reverse operations; and - both tier one and tier two assets (as specified in Chapter 6) are eligible as underlying assets for structural reverse operations.
+- they are executed in a decentralised manner by the national central banks; - all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit bids for structural reverse operations; and - both tier one and tier two assets (as specified in Chapter 6) are eligible as underlying assets for structural reverse operations.

-3.2 Outright transactions
+3.2 OUTRIGHT TRANSACTIONS